xabra/rust_language_reference/Rust Cheatsheet.md

 ### Running Tests

 - Run all tests with `cargo test`
+- Print output will be suppressed on _successful_ tests, unless you run `cargo test -- --nocapture`
 - Run a test with a specific name with `cargo test my_test`
 - Run tests on a single thread to prevent interactions `cargo test -- --test-threads=1`